gregorwolf/SAP-NPM-API-collection/apis/xb-msg-amqp-v100/README.md

     })
     .on('finish', () => {
         client.disconnect();
-    });
+    })
+;
 ```

+See also the [producer](examples/producer.js) example.

 #### Delivery Tags

-If the application writes a message without a deliveryTag to an outgoing stream then this tag will be generated automatically.
+If the application writes a message without a `message.target.deliveryTag` to an outgoing stream then this tag will be generated automatically.
-The result will be the same as if the application would have called `stream.newDeliveryTag()`, but the application was not able to register the tag for any kind of message correlation later on.
+The result will be the same as if the application would have called `stream.newDeliveryTag()` first and would have assigned the new tag to a message, but the application was not able to register the tag for any kind of message correlation later on.

-Generated delivery tags will start with `options.amqp.autoDeliveryTagPrefix`, by default 'tag-'.
+Generated delivery tags will start with `options.amqp.autoDeliveryTagPrefix`, by default `'tag-'`.
 Hence, the application may also use own delivery tags in parallel with generated tags, easily avoiding duplicate tags being used.

-See also the [producer](examples/producer.js) example.

 #### Receiver

 Each `Receiver` offers an `IncomingStream` which extends the NodeJS stream class `Readable`.
 The stream runs in object mode and manages plain message objects (see also [Message Streams](#message-streams)).